galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 * Either biom or phyloseq files can be used as input for all of the visualisation methods presented in this tutorial

-For this tutorial we chose to demonstrate all visualisation tools using a combination of 3 inputs:
+In this tutorial all visualisations are demonstrated by using a combination of 3 inputs:
 OTU table, sample metadata and taxonomy table, all in _tabular_ format.

 > <agenda-title></agenda-title>
 >
-> In this tutorial, we will cover:
+> In this tutorial, the following topics will be covered:
 >
 > 1. TOC
 > {:toc}